shiueo/react-katex/README.md

 > 💡 **Example usage:** See [nextjs/page.tsx](./demo/nextjs/src/app/page.tsx) for comprehensive examples.

+### Features
+- Optimized rendering: The component now utilizes useMemo to cache rendering options, improving performance by preventing unnecessary recalculations on each render.

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md) for a list of changes and version history.